microsoft/pg_paxos/README.md

     SET pg_paxos.consistency_model TO 'strong';

-## Membership changes

-When using pg_paxos for table replication, items in the log are all SQL queries.
-This property can also be used to perform membership changes.

-To add a new host to a Paxos group, run the paxos_add_host function on one of the existing members.
-The paxos_add_host function logs a query that updates the membership table on all nodes and returns the round number in which the query was logged.
-Any call to paxos for a higher round will include the host in the group.

-    SELECT paxos_add_host(
-                    current_proposer_id := 'node-a/1249',
-                    current_group_id := 'ha_postgres',
-                    hostname := '10.35.209.23',
-                    port := 5432);

-To remove a host from the Paxos group, run the paxos_remove_host command on one of the existing members.
-The function works in a similar way to paxos_add_host.

-    SELECT paxos_remove_host(
-                    current_proposer_id := 'node-a/1250',
-                    current_group_id := 'ha_postgres',
-                    hostname := '10.35.209.23',
-                    port := 5432);

 ## Internal Table Replication functions

 The following functions are called automatically when using table replications when a query is performed.
 We show how to call them explicitly to clarify the internals of pg_paxos.